 The Australian Centre for Health Law Research is a specialist research centre within the Faculty of Law, Queensland University of Technology, Brisbane, Australia.
-The Centre is Australia’s largest health law research group, and undertakes research into complex problems and emerging challenges in the fields of health law, ethics, technology, governance and public policy.
+The Centre undertakes innovative, transdisciplinary research into complex problems and emerging challenges at the intersection of law, health, ethics, regulation, technology, and public policy.

 - withholding and withdrawing life-sustaining medical treatment